This is The Story of How Paul Robinson Recovered from Hypothyroidism, Became a Thyroid Patient Advocate and Wrote His Books

 One thing is very clear though that this is not a unique problem.
 I’ve spoken to thousands of thyroid patients all over the world with this type of problem who have resorted to T3 or T3/T4 combinations in order to get over issues like mine.

-One of the most horrifying things is that NONE of my hypothyroidism problems were obvious through thyroid BLOOD TESTS.
+One of the most horrifying things is that NONE of my hypothyroidism problems was obvious through thyroid BLOOD TESTS.

 All the problems were going on inside my cells and were never visible through the use of any laboratory blood tests.